Danieltri30/Car-Finder/README.md

    - Using this database, users will be able to search for specific cars they want using set parameters
    - These include color, size, model, etc.
    ###
-   Problem To Solve:
+   Problem Statement:
-   - To create a car finder application that is efficient with certain Role Based Access Control
+   - To create a database for both users and car database managers to efficiently search for vehicles depending on particular attributes, with certain Role Based Access Control.
    -
    ###
    How to compile & run project: